Did you know that approximately 80% of product-related environmental impact is determined during the design phase?

 Conclusion

 Industrial design plays a critical role in minimizing the environmental impacts of products.
-Making thoughtful decisions early on, to plan out a products lifecycle is key to developing sustainable products.
+Making thoughtful decisions early on, to plan out a products lifecycle is key to developing a sustainable product.
 With this in mind, consider using sustainable materials, embracing circular design, and being conscious of a product’s carbon footprint.
 By prioritizing sustainability during the design process, industrial designers can nurture a more environmentally sustainable future.